China's Xi seals nuclear power deal as part of $62 billion splurge in Britain

 No overall figure was given for the Chinese nuclear investment.
 Britain said before the visit that a total of 30 billion pounds' worth of contracts would be clinched, though Cameron upped the figure to 40 billion on Thursday.

-Other deals included a $10 billion liquefied natural gas (LNG) supply deal between BP and China's Huadian power producer, a 2.6 billion pound deal with Carnival Corp to make new cruise ships, and a 1.4 billion pound deal between Rolls-Royce and HNA Group.
+Other deals included a $10 billion liquefied natural gas (LNG) supply deal between BP (BP.L) and China's Huadian power producer, a 2.6 billion pound deal with Carnival Corp (CCL.N) to make new cruise ships, and a 1.4 billion pound deal between Rolls-Royce (RR.L) and HNA Group.

 The nuclear deal brings Britain's first new nuclear plant since 1995 a step closer and is also a boost for EDF, which has been hit by billions of euros of cost overruns and years of delays with two of its other European nuclear projects in Finland and France.